Skip to main content

 • Network with industry professionals and program alumni as part of the New York Study Tour.

-• Learn from fashion industry elite during the summer study abroad program Disegno Italia.
+• Gain cultural competencies and expand your worldview through the summer study abroad program Disegno Italia.

 Living-Learning Communities (LLCs)